SERVCUBED/tidal-chrome/README.md

 1. Launch `TIDAL` in your application launcher or run `tidal-chrome` in your favourite terminal.
 2. A new Chrome window will be opened.
 Sign in to TIDAL.
 3. Play something.
 You may need to follow through on the prompts to install/run flash.

+# Troubleshooting

+First, ensure you have chromedriver installed.
+The `chromedriver_installer` pip package must be manually installed.

+If the TIDAL webpage is stuck at the loading image, then try clearing the cache.
+The easiest way to do this is to close all app windows and delete the user data folder `~/.config/tidal-google-chrome`.